“Bob Livingston tugged his cowboy hat, stuffed his jeans into his boots,

 This world-traveled view was reflected in Livingston's 2004 release, Mahatma Gandhi & Sitting Bull (AKA Original Spirit), a romp through the music and lore of both east and west.
 Next up was Gypsy Alibi which was named Album of the Year by the Texas Music Awards in 2011.
 2018's Up The Flatland Stairs drew a great review from COWBOYS & INDIANS MAGAZINE.
 "Each facet of Up the Flatland Stairs glimmers as an authentic dimension of Livingston’s singular aesthetic.
 He’s cerebral and a little bit feral, evoking the kind of characters you’d spot shuffling through the Louvre in snakeskin boots or reciting lines from Kafka to a redbone coonhound.”
 Ha!

-Livingston still plays around 150 shows a year, house concerts, listening rooms and festivals.
-Livingston is the Artistic Director for a multi-cultural group from Texas and India called Cowboys & Indians.
+Livingston still plays over 100 shows a year, for house concerts, folk clubs and festivals.
+He is the Artistic Director for a multi-cultural group from Texas and India called Cowboys & Indians.
 Cosmic Bob is also playing a lot with new rockin' the Lost Gonzo Band and the Gonzo Compadres and is touring non-stop in support of, Up The Flatland Stairs.

 Lost Gonzo Band: John Inmon, Gary P Nunn, Donny Dolan, Bob Livingston & Jerry Jeff Walker